The seven Do’s and Don’ts of divorce and children

 discoverable in a custody proceeding.

-might not be divorcing!
-But don’t drag your children
+not be divorcing!
+But don’t drag your children into your

-into your fights.
-Do not bad-mouth you ex-partner in
+fights.
+Do not bad-mouth you ex-partner in front of the

 2. Once you have explained to the children that you are